 Neural networks typically excel at classification tasks, which require labeled datasets for supervised learning.

-For example, neural networks can find visual patterns in thousands of photos and consistently apply labels at a fast rate.
+For example, neural networks can find visual patterns in thousands of photos and consistently apply labels at high speed.
 Through training, they become good at solving complex, confusing problems.
 The data scientist doesn’t have to program the neural network with characteristics to distinguish between dogs and cats; the neural network learns to distinguish the most important features itself.

-A neural network can learn to classify any data with a label that correlates to information the network can analyze.
+A neural network can learn to classify data with labels that correlate with the information it can analyze.

 Clustering